goel-shashank/Cannon-AI/README.md

 `S 2 4 B 6 4`

 ### Replay
-A server.log file is created during a gameplay that consist the moves played in the game.
-You can simulate it using the following command:
+A server.log file is created during the gameplay that consist of the moves played in the game.
+You can simulate/re-run it using the following command:

 `python game.py server.log`